-Waterbodies were scored in seven quantifiable categories.
+The waterbodies of the Twin Cities region have been prioritized based on scores calculated in seven quantifiable categories.
 Two additional categories were identified, but they were not scored due to a lack of data.
-What follows is a description and high-level summary of the approach used for each category.
+For detailed information about the scoring approach in each category, visit the Technical Details section.

 Drinking water protection